Ramón Núñez

-Ramón Fernando Núñez Reyes (born 14 November 1985) is an international footballer who last played for the Mesquite Outlaws in the Major Arena Soccer League.
+Ramón Fernando Núñez Reyes (born 14 November 1985) is a former footballer.
 Núñez plays primarily as an attacking midfielder.
 He can also play as a winger or as a second striker.
 In his homeland he is nicknamed El Principito meaning The Little Prince.

 Club career

 Early career

 Born in Tegucigalpa, Honduras, Núñez grew up in the United States, coming with his family on his father's investor visa in the early 1990s and graduating from W. T. White High School in Dallas, Texas.
 He was drafted by the Dallas Burn sixth overall in the 2004 MLS SuperDraft after one season of college soccer at Southern Methodist University for which he was named the Missouri Valley Conference freshman of the year.

 MLS career

 In his first year with the Dallas Burn (which later changed their name to FC Dallas), Núñez saw very limited action, playing a total of 107 minutes in eight games.
 However, he came on strong at the end of his second season, earning a starting role and finishing with five league goals and three assists.
 After losing a starting spot, he transferred to Chivas USA in August 2007.
 He was released on a free transfer at the end of the season.